I’m beginning to think that self-care is a bit cliché.

 Like I said earlier.
 She barely has time to breathe.

-I’m glad she reached out to me though.
+She reached out to me.
 I hear stories like hers a lot.
 The self-care industry is important, but boy-oh-boy do they have a way of making most of us feel super-guilty about what we’re NOT doing.

 That never makes us feel good.